quantify-os/quantify-core/docs/tutorials/Tutorial 2. Advanced capabilities of the MeasurementControl.rst

 .. warning::

     In case the current iteration is taking too long to complete (e.g. instruments not responding), you may force the execution of any python code to stop by signaling the same interrupt 5 times (e.g. pressing 5 times ``ctrl`` + ``c``).
-Mind than performing this too fast might result in the `KeyboardInterrupt` not being properly handled and corrupt the dataset!
+Mind that performing this too fast might result in the `KeyboardInterrupt` not being properly handled and corrupt the dataset!

 .. jupyter-execute::